-When swimming while pregnant, it’s important to be in the pool with a partner or spotter.
+When swimming while pregnant, being in the pool with a partner or spotter is essential.
 Try the breaststroke or front crawl in the pool to encourage your baby to move into position during the last weeks of pregnancy.
 Doing a handstand or gentle front or backflip while being spotted relaxes your muscles and makes it easier for your baby to roll over on their own inside the womb.

 Sometimes a temperature change can help stimulate your baby to move.
 Try placing a cold washcloth on your stomach while holding a warm washcloth at the bottom.
 You can place a wet washcloth in the freezer for an optimal cool temperature.
 Notice how your baby responds, and try a few gentle squats or leg lifts as you hold the hot and cold washcloths against the skin of your abdomen.

 You may have already noticed that your baby starts to move or kick when you play music or television or if you’re engaged in a robust conversation!
 Try placing belly buds or a music speaker near the bottom of your uterus to stimulate your little one and encourage them to move into the correct position for childbirth.
 It shouldn’t be too loud, just enough that you begin to feel your baby kick or move around.

 Babies in utero respond to light.
 If you want to inspire your baby to move out of the breech position, try shining a flashlight near your pubic bone.
 The baby may gravitate towards that stimuli, moving into a good, head-down position, ready for childbirth.17